WigierSky/DRF-Recruitment-App/README.md

 ## How to run app?
 1. [Install Docker Compose](https://docs.docker.com/compose/install/)
 2. Clone this repository
-3. Run `python.py manage.py createsupersuer` to create admin account
+3. Run `python manage.py createsupersuser` to create admin account
 4. Run `docker-compose up --build`
 5. Go to ` http://127.0.0.1:8000/` to check if app is working